Kitchen Serf

 Is All Purpose Flour Plain Flour?

-Published: Sep 9, 2022 · Updated: Jun 27, 2023 by Jennifer · This post may contain affiliate links.
+Published: Sep 9, 2022 · Updated: Jun 27, 2023 by Jennifer Osborn · This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Yes, all purpose flour and plain flour are the same ingredient.